Fox responds to report that Jussie Smollett's scenes on 'Empire' reduced amid investigation

 Breaking News Emails

-Fox is responding to a report that actor Jussie Smollett's scenes on the show "Empire" have been significantly reduced in the wake of suggestions that he may have staged an attack on him last month in Chicago.
+Fox studio is responding to a report that actor Jussie Smollett's scenes on the show "Empire" have been significantly reduced in the wake of suggestions that he may have staged an attack on himself last month in Chicago.

 "Jussie Smollett continues to be a consummate professional on set and as we have previously stated, he is not being written out of the show," 20th Century Fox Television and Fox Entertainment said in a statement Wednesday.